-If you’ve ever watched a hummingbird, they are astounding creatures, flitting around very quickly and beating their wings faster, sometimes 70 times per second on average.
+If you’ve ever watched a hummingbird, they are astounding creatures, flitting around quickly and beating their wings faster, sometimes 70 times per second on average.
 Some researchers at the University of North Carolina at Chapel Hill and Vanderbilt University put their heads together to figure out how this works.
 How are they able to fly in a very unique and fastest way?

 How do hummingbirds fly so fast?

 Hummingbirds have an upstroke and a downstroke when they’re beating their wings.
-During the downstroke, tiny air vortices formed around the wings combined into one large vortex.
+During the downstroke, tiny air vortices formed around the wings combined into one giant vortex.
 They can create an area of low pressure underneath the wing air, then flood to equalize.
 The pressure generating the lift is needed to maintain the hover.
 So they also have another trick up their sleeve, though.

 So hummingbirds generate positive lift on the downward stroke and negative lift on the upward stroke.
-They’re doing both at the same simultaneously.
+They’re doing both at the same time.
 Birds would not be generating that exam the upward stroke exactly.

 Physical structure

 Albatrosses are set up to soar for long distances without flapping, so the parts of their wings are very elongated.
 But hummingbirds have to move their wing constantly.
-So they have more length in their upper wing bones, especially the humerus, which connects to the shoulder.
+So, they have more length in their upper wing bones, especially the humerus, which connects to the shoulder.
 The way these bones move is anatomically unique.

 Birds flap their wings up and down, gaining all their lifting power on the downstroke.
-But how many words twist the bones and their shoulders.
+But how many words twist the bones and their shoulders?
 So they can stroke forward and backward and gain lift from both directions.

 In this way, hummingbirds fly more like insects than birds.
 It takes a lot of energy to keep your heart beating and wings flapping at such speed.
 For this, hummingbirds have another secret weapon: their metabolism.
 They do occasionally eat insects and nectar.